intel-secl/skc-tools/README.md

 **SKC Configuration**

-​ Create keys.txt in any folder.
+​ Create keys.txt in /tmp folder.
 The keyID should match the keyID of RSA key created in KBS.
 Other contents should match with nginx.conf.
 File location should match on pkcs11-apimodule.ini;

 ​	pkcs11:token=KMS;id=164b41ae-be61-4c7c-a027-4a2ab1e5e4c4;object=RSAKEY;type=private;pin-value=1234";